Pometry/Raphtory/docs/source/Deployment/baremetalsingle.md

 * ´partitionmanager´ - Launches a partition to store a portion of the graph and run analytics on it.
 * ´querymanager´ - Accepts new analysis queries and runs them across the partitions.

-You start each service through either scala or sbt, selecting your implementation of `RaphtoryService` as the main class, and specifying one additional command-line argument selecting what service you wish to start.
+You can start each service through either scala or sbt, selecting your implementation of `RaphtoryService` as the main class and specifying which service you wish to start via a command-line argument .
 You need at least one of each service for Raphtory to work.
 The commands for running the LOTRService would be as follows:

 ```
 scala -classpath examples/raphtory-example-lotr/target/scala-2.13/example-lotr-assembly-0.5.jar com.raphtory.examples.lotr.LOTRService spout